andrewheiss/mountainous-mackerel-docker/README.md

-Because it can sometimes be difficult to set up and configure version-specific libraries of R packages and install specific versions of Stan, we provide two methods for replicating our analysis: (1) a Docker container built and orchestrated with Docker Compose, or (2) restoring a {renv} environment on your local computer.
+Because it can sometimes be difficult to set up and configure version-specific libraries of R packages and install specific versions of Stan, we provide three methods for replicating our analysis:

+1.  **Running a Docker container built and orchestrated with Docker Compose.** This is the recommended approach, since the complete computational environment will be replicated, including non-R software like Quarto, pandoc, LaTeX, dvisvgm, fonts, and other auxiliary elements.
+2.  **Restoring a project-specific library of all required R packages on your computer with {renv}.** This is the next recommended approach, since {renv} will install package versions as of July 2024 when we ran this code prior to publication.
+However, you’re responsible for installing all the non-R elements, like Quarto and LaTeX (detailed instructions are included below).
+3.  **Installing the most current versions of all required R packages on your computer systemwide.** This is the least recommended approach, since the included script will grab the latest version of all R packages from CRAN and install them in your system library.
+As with method 2, you’re still responsible for installing all the non-R elements on your own.

 The original pre-cleaned data for the analysis is accessible in `mountainous-mackerel/data/raw_data`.
 The {targets} pipeline cleans this